Lover Come Back (1961)

 Carol Templeton: A few?
 You could qualify for a farm loan!

-Carol Templeton: You kissed me and I was thrilled!
+Carol Templeton: Yesterday at the beat you kissed me and I was thrilled!

-Doctor Linus Tyler: At last, I've given the world what it needs!
-A good 10-cent drunk!
+Doctor Linus Tyler: I've given this country what it has long needed.
+A good 10-cent drunk.

 Carol Templeton: Mmm.
 This isn't bad, either.
 But what color's that floor?

 Carol Templeton: Lilac?
 Leonard, who has a lilac floor in their kitchen?